Tuesday, June 14, 2016

 flowers at make-shift memorials, heartbroken parents are interviewed, a world

-is outraged, Facebook lights up with templates and tributes, and our politicians
+is outraged, Facebook lights up with templates and tributes with the phrase

 But they never do.
 They never ever, do.
 And that's sad.

-After the media exhausts their coverage of Las Vegas, they will move on to something
+After the media exhausts their coverage of Parkland, they will move on to something

 else that captures our attention.
 It could be another frat house hazing death or scandal